SeanFC/rvar/README.md

 ### Run

-The assimilator can be run with executable `rmin`.
+The assimilator can be run with the executable `rmin`.
 Alternatively, the assimilator can be run in the background and tunnelled to an exterior database by running the `bac_rmin` script.

 ## Further Information